alexvoss/mkdocs-material-fork/docs/insiders/why-sponsor-us.md

 ## Open Source

-The world runs on open Source
+The world runs on open source

 ### Future of open source